ivan-kud/ivan-kud/README.md

 ### ML Experience

 * Since October 2023 I have been working as an NLP engineer.
-I train AI assistants in new skills, develop a method for detection of LLM hallucinations and research optimization algorithms for LLM pre-training.

-* Stack: Python, NLP, Docker, FastAPI, Streamlit.
+* Base Stack: Python, NLP, Docker, FastAPI, Streamlit.

+* NLP Stack: HuggingFace, Langchain, LM pre-training, AI assistants, RAG, research.

 <!--
 **ivan-kud/ivan-kud** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.